 Classic Goan-Portuguese houses are found across various parts of Goa.
 While some are well maintained others remain abandoned.
 These houses are existing reminders of an art style and a legacy of the era of Portuguese colonization.

-The one good thing is the way motherland instead of destroying the beauty of these homes, takes it back like protecting its child from being exploited.
+Meanwhile on the other end, motherland instead of destroying the beauty of these homes, takes it back like protecting its child from being exploited.